Dapsone: Blood

 Hemolysis is the most prominent side-effect, occurring in about 20 % of patients treated with dapsone, although it is dose-related.
 It may lead to hemolytic anemia and methemoglobinemia.
 The side-effect is more common and severe in those with glucose-6-phosphate dehydrogenase deficiency, leading to the dapsone-containing antimalarial combination Lapdap being withdrawn from clinical use.
 A case of hemolysis in a neonate from dapsone in breast milk has been reported.
 Agranulocytosis occurs rarely when dapsone is used alone but more frequently in combination regimens for malaria prophylaxis.
 Abnormalities in white blood cell formation, including aplastic anemia, are rare, yet are the cause of the majority of deaths attributable to dapsone therapy.

 Methemoglobinemia occurs in about 15 % of patients treated with long-term dapsone at standard doses (100 mg/day).
 Only special multi-wavelength oximeters (CO-oximeters) can detect methemoglobinemia directly.
-When there is a "saturation gap" between a low ordinary pulse oximeter reading and a high arterial blood gas analysis result, methemoglobinemia may be suspected.
+When there is a "saturation gap" between an ordinary pulse oximeter reading and an arterial blood gas analysis result, methemoglobinemia may be suspected.